Spring is Here

 5. Antihistamines

-Now that spring is here, I hope allergy sufferers are able to nip the spring allergies in the bud using the natural remedy recommendations but if necessary relief is available with prescription options.
+Now that spring is here, I hope allergy sufferers can nip spring allergies in the bud using the natural remedy recommendations.
+If necessary, relief is available with prescription options.
+One can also check the allergy sufferers’ website.